Clio Logo

 James Lick

 James Lick was born in Pennsylvania in 1796 as the son of a skilled carpenter.
 When Lick was a young man he became his father's apprentice and mastered the skill of carpentry.
 After moving from Pennsylvania he settled in Baltimore for a short time and learned the craft of piano making.
 In 1821 he moved to New York to open his own shop and found great success.
-When Lick discovered that his pianos were being exported to South America he closed his shop and decided to move to Buenos Aires to be as close to the market as possible.
+When Lick discovered that his pianos were being exported to South America, he closed his shop and decided to move to Buenos Aires to be as close to the market as possible.
 Lick was determined to become a success.
-In the thirty years that he spent in South America his piano shop thrived and he became involved in the profitable fur trade.
+In the thirty years that he spent in South America, his piano shop thrived, and he became involved in the profitable fur trade.
 However, he longed to return to North America.
-He set his eyes on what would soon become California and in 1847 he packed up his shop and set sail.
+He set his eyes on what would soon become California , and in 1847, he packed up his shop and set sail.

-When Lick arrived in San Francisco he began to buy large portions of land with the money he had made for himself in South America.
+When Lick arrived in San Francisco, he began to buy large portions of land with the money he had made for himself in South America.
 Instead of investing in the Gold Rush along with the majority of California's residents during the second half of the nineteenth century, Lick made the wise decision to invest in land.
 He made these investments in San Francisco and San Jose, and sold the produce cultivated on his land to the public.
 Lick expanded his wealth when he opened Lick's Mill in 1855 and then Lick House, a grand hotel, in 1861.
-As he grew into his millionaire status he followed a trend popularized by other wealthy Americans: investing in a conservatory for his estate.
-However before his death in 1871, he only made efforts to purchase the materials needed for a such an undertaking, and they remained in crates for almost a decade.
+As he grew into his millionaire status, he followed a trend popularized by other wealthy Americans: investing in a conservatory for his estate.
+However, before his death in 1871, he only made efforts to purchase the materials needed for such an undertaking, and they remained in crates for almost a decade.

 "Mission & History."
 Conservatory of Flowers. http://www.conservatoryofflowers.org/about/mission "The Lick Observatory Collections